Lauren | Feb 3, 2018 | 0

 Talking of cultural diversity, the suburb of the day care that you are considering of enrolling your child might have a concentration of particular ethnicity.
 Some people deliberately place themselves in such area because they find comfort in having familiar things around them, while others want to be somewhere more neutral.

-We had an Israeli family, and the parents were concerned about their son not being able to speak English.
-We found them a lovely house within walking distance of a synagogue and a Jewish playgroup near by.
+Kathryn Hall Real Estate also had an Israeli family, and the parents were concerned about their son not being able to speak English.
+They found a lovely house within walking distance of a synagogue and a Jewish playgroup nearby.
 There was an Irish family who was looking to move to a part of Sydney known for a large Northeast Asian contingency.
 While they were thrilled by the diversity, a little worried at a preschool orientation when they saw a group of children and carers speaking in a language their daughter would not understand.

 So how do you find out what level of diversity you are to expect?
 There is no data easily obtained specifically for daycare and preschools for diversity.
 You could simply ask the centre but one of the quickest ways to get a good indication is to check on the website called My School.
 You can type in a suburb and choose a public primary school in the area.
 Have a look where it says “Language background other than English” on the right-hand side.
 You can see that Bronte, for example, will have 16% and Chatswood will have 83%.
 If the ratio is less than 25%, it is not a culturally diverse area by Sydney standards.